 Have you read my book on parenting teens?
-College Bound: The Ultimate List of Conversations to Help Your Teen Through High School.
+Talk about some positive parenting techniques for teens… College Bound: The Ultimate List of Conversations to Help Your Teen Through High School.
 Here is the blog post that I wrote to go along with the book.
 It includes a few freebies for you to print out and use:)

 Check out the parentinghighschoolers parent toolkit!
 It is really helpful for those busy high school days.

 Pin for later!